svohr/mixemt/README.md

 #### `-b PREFIX, --cons-bases PREFIX`
 Generate a rudimentary consensus sequence for each contributor and write out sequences in a FASTA-formatted file (`[PREFIX].fa`).
-Bases are called for each reference position using a simple majority.
+Bases are called for each reference position by simple majority.
 The prefix value for this option is distinct from the other output options (`-s`, `-o`, and `-t`).